CNC machined components made from TECAPEEK.

 PEEK will cope with the increase in demand and be able to deliver the long service life this customer requires.

-Supply Services Limited has nationwide design and CNC machining services, possibly the largest stock holding of high performance plastics in New Zealand.
+Supply Services Limited has nationwide design and CNC machining services, and possibly the largest stock holding of high performance plastics in New Zealand.

 What is PEEK?

-PEEK with a full chemical name of Polyetheretherketone comes from the polyaryletherketone (PAEK) family.
+PEEK, with a full chemical name of Polyetheretherketone, comes from the polyaryletherketone (PAEK) family.

-PEEK polymers were originally discovered back in the 1960’s at the university of Surrey in the UK.
+PEEK polymers were originally discovered back in the 1960s at the university of Surrey in the UK.

-PEEK polymers were particularly difficult to dissolve due to their crystalline structure and so were not further developed until the early – mid 1970’s.
+PEEK polymers were particularly difficult to dissolve due to their crystalline structure and so were not further developed until the early – mid 1970s.

 The polymer problem was solved by Imperial Chemical Industries in 1982 and “Victrex PEEK” was born.